 This rule does not include later amendments or editions of the incorporated material.

 In conjunction with C.R.S.
-44-30-515(1)(a) no retroactive provisions of the adopted codes shall apply to any structure licensed for limited gaming and operating prior to July 1, 2011.
+Section 44-30-515(1)(a), C.R.S., no retroactive provisions of the adopted codes shall apply to any structure licensed for limited gaming and operating prior to July 1, 2011.
 In these cases, the construction provisions of the adopted building codes shall only apply to new construction or remodeling work taking place after July 1, 2011.

 All electrical work shall be conducted, inspected, and approved in accordance with the provisions of the State of Colorado’s Electrical Board’s rules and regulations.